stamby/easy-pete-bot/README.md

 EASY PETE
 =========

-General-purpose bot with the following commands:
+A general-purpose bot for Discord with the following commands:

 **.iam** (role name): Assign yourself a role.
 If the role doesn't exist, it may be created depending on settings.